otrv4/otrv4/otrv4.md

 Receiver Instance tag (INT)
   The instance tag of the intended recipient.
 Receiver's User Profile (USER-PROF)
-  This is described in the section 'Creating a User Profile'.
+  As described in the section 'Creating a User Profile'.
 Y (POINT)
   The ephemeral public ECDH key.
 B (MPI)